Don’t let cost be the reason you don’t see your dentist regularly. Here are 5 ways to better your oral health at free or low cost.

 You would think Medicare can cover your basic dental needs, but here’s the catch.
 Medicare Plans A and B don’t cover your basic dental services under the Original Medicare.
 However, under the Medicare Advantage Plans (Part C), they do cover some services like vision, dental, or hearing.
 It’s best to look at all your options and choose the one that is best for your needs.

 Some dentists attempt to lower cost by offering an annual membership ranging anywhere from $75 to $150 to save 10-60% on services like cleanings, x-rays, fillings, and teeth whitening.
-Better yet, you can sign up FOR at 4Smile, and our memberships allow you to get discounted rates for dentists in your local area.
-What can be better than that?
-Oh, we know!
-You can use our search tool to search dentists with reviews in your local area, too!
-That way you know your teeth are in capable hands.
+Better yet, you can sign up FOR FREE at 4Smile, and our memberships allow you to get discounted rates for dentists in your local area.
+Enjoy updated filters such as age, gender, language and education for selected local dentists

 If you’ve spent time bravely defending our country, there are some great benefits you can take advantage of.
 If you’re enrolled in the VA health care program, they now offer dental insurance as part of their coverage.
 Want to find out more?
 You can learn more about their options here.